jesusroa1/jesusroa1/README.md

 - 👋 Hi, I’m @jesusroa1
 - 👀 I’m interested in Industrial Engineering, Process Engineering, Data Analysis, and Data Engineering
-- 🌱 I’m currently learning in depth SQL and Data Engineering Concepts (Data Plumbing is pretty cool!)
+- 🌱 I’m currently learning in depth SQL and Data Engineering Concepts (Data Plumbing is pretty cool!).
+I'll also ocassionally use this github to store scripts that have been useful for me (such as the Video-to-PDF converter)
 - 📫 Reach me by email at jesusroa.us@gmail.com
 - ✨ Check out my personal website at jesusroa1.github.io  ...
 It actually uses github pages to host it :)